chef/chef-web-docs/content/platforms.md

 ### Commercial Support

 Commercial support for platforms is part of paid maintenance contracts with Chef Software.
 Support contracts allow you to open tickets and receive service level agreement (SLA) assistance from our support desk.
 Commercially supported platforms are extensively tested as part of Chef's development and release process.
-Commercial support generally follows the lifecycle of the underlying operating system vendor.
+Commercial support follows the lifecycle of the underlying operating system vendor.

 Commercial support is limited to the platforms listed in the "Commercial Support" tables--platforms not listed in these tables are unsupported.